 Optimize PDF files - Part I

 Large PDF files are slow to download and they consume too much bandwidth.
 Create smaller PDF files by following a few easy rules.
 You can possibly decrease the size of PDF files by several hundreds of kilobytes.
-This article also goes into the details of using the Save As PDF command in Word 2007 and 2010.
+This article also goes into the details of using the Save As PDF command in Microsoft Word.

 Part I | Part II